QuectelWB/STD_Modules/UsbNet/DialUp.md

 - Quectel-cm and ModemManger have conflicts.
 Try "apt remove -- Purge Modemmanger" .Modemmanger is available by default on both Debian and Centos classes.Some modules (EC2X) support ModemManger dialing, 5G unverified.
 - Specify the quectel-CM in one specified PID file.
 Just open this micro "CONFIG_PID_FILE_FORMAT".

+## The different between Rmnet and ECM

+to be done